ygemici/osz/loader/README.md

 EFI Simple File System Protocol.

 Luckily the EFI loader can load files from the boot partition with the help of the firmware.
-BIOS/MultiBoot and RPi3 implementations are not so lucky, therefore they need an extra function to do that.
+BIOS / Multiboot and RPi3 implementations are not so lucky, therefore they need an extra function to do that.
 That function however is out of the scope of this specification: the BOOTBOOT Protocol only states that a compatible loader must be able to load initrd and the environment file,